 Wylie is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wylie’s overall crime rate is lower than average for the country.

-The population of Wylie is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.69% of adults in Wylie have a bachelor's degree or even advanced degree.
+The citizens of Wylie are very well educated compared to the average community in the nation: 34.26% of adults in Wylie have a bachelor's degree or even advanced degree.

-The per capita income in Wylie in 2010 was $28,869, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $115,476 for a family of four.
+The per capita income in Wylie in 2010 was $28,834, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $115,336 for a family of four.
 However, Wylie contains both very wealthy and poor people as well.

-Wylie is a very ethnically-diverse city.
+Wylie is an extremely ethnically-diverse city.
 The people who call Wylie home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wylie residents report their race to be White, followed by Black or African-American.
 Wylie also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.74% of the city’s residents.
-Important ancestries of people in Wylie include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 18.07% of the city’s residents.
+Important ancestries of people in Wylie include Irish, English, Scottish, and Italian.

 The most common language spoken in Wylie is English.
 Other important languages spoken here include Spanish and African languages.